top of page

 What began as a wānanga and featured expo practice, has become a tangata whenua hosted immersive wānanga-a-mātauranga and public festival that profiles leading artists who bind their art practices to culturally meaningful expression of indigenous skin marking identity.
 Indigenous groups reflect, learn, share and collaborate cultural arts and tattoo heritage, values and beliefs.

-Toi Kiri has become a standalone all inclusive eleven day event of indigenous wānanga, festival, symposium and exhibition.
+Toi Kiri has become a standalone all inclusive event of indigenous wānanga, festival, symposium and exhibition.
 Toi Kiri continues to expand its influence to encompass further cultural arts and national delegations for New Zealand as a whole.

 According to many Māori narratives Kupe, the great Maori explorer, was led to navigate the regions of Aotearoa through his pursuit and battles of the great octopus - Te Wheke o Muturangi through which our ancestors were led to new land from Raiatea, Tahiti, the body of the octopus whose tentacles reach out around the Polynesian triangle.